-Consider contacting a Las Cruces cerebral palsy lawyer for help in proving that the doctor who was responsible for the delivery of your baby made a mistake that led to the brain injury.
+Consider contacting a New Mexico cerebral palsy lawyer for help in proving that the doctor who was responsible for the delivery of your baby made a mistake that led to the brain injury.
 At the Birth Injury Lawyers Group, our team takes pride in defending the rights of victims who suffer injuries due to the negligence of others, including doctors.
-For a free case review, contact us at (800) 222-9529 as soon as possible.
+For a free case review, contact our cerebral palsy lawyer as soon as possible.

 For a free legal consultation with Las Cruces Cerebral Palsy lawyer, call 1-800-222-9529

 If you and your baby had a difficult delivery, this increases the chances of the baby suffering some sort of significant injury during birth.
 Should the injury affect the baby’s brain, either through direct trauma or through a lack of oxygen to the brain during delivery, the onset of cerebral palsy is a possibility.